 Step 2.
 Transfer It On Paper

 Once you’ve weighed all the risks and decided to offer guarantor loans, it’s time to put all your ideas into paper.
 The first thing you should do is grab a blank piece of paper and create a draft of its terms and conditions.
 Aside from that, it is also during this phase that you elaborate on each party’s rights, duties, and responsibilities as well.
-Please do take note that this particular step is not about the actual creation of the loan agreement itself.
+Please do take note that this particular step is not about the actual creation of the Loan Agreement Form itself.
 But, this step is about drafting or creating a rough sketch of it.
 What this step does is that it allows room for adjustments or revisions and prevents you from repeating the whole process due to mistakes and errors.

 Step 3.
 Legal Advice Is Always Necessary

 Consulting a lawyer will assure you that everything written in your draft is legal.
 For you to do that, have a lawyer review your draft.
 What will happen during that time is that the lawyer will meticulously check for errors, or even improve the document.
 What’s more, is that any revision in the document’s provisions can be readily done right away, on-site.
 Seeking legal advice beforehand not only gives the document a legal effect, but it also makes it more legitimate in the eyes of your clients.
+You also browse our Overtime Authorization Form

 Step 4.
 Provide Options to Your Borrower